rexrainbow/phaser3-rex-notes/docs/docs/tween.md

 - `paused` : Does the tween start in a paused state, or playing?
 - `useFrames` : Use frames or milliseconds?
 - `props` : The properties being tweened by the tween
+- `onActive` :
-- `onStart` : callback which fired when tween task started
+- `onStart` : Callback which fired when tween task started
-- `onUpdate` : callback which fired when tween task updated
+- `onUpdate` : Callback which fired when tween task updated
-- `onComplete` : callback which fired when tween task done
+- `onComplete` : Callback which fired when tween task done
-- `onYoyo` : callback which fired when tween reversed (yoyo)
+- `onYoyo` : Callback which fired when tween reversed (yoyo)
+- `onLoop` :
-- `onRepeat` : callback which fired when repeat started
+- `onRepeat` : Callback which fired when repeat started

 #### Ease equations